How Covid-19 and Bitcoin’s Halving Created the Perfect Storm

 “In 2020, Bitcoin was one of the absolute best-performing safe-haven assets in the world, and we expect this trend to continue into 2021,” says Ehrlich.
 “While we cannot give investment advice, we do think cryptocurrencies are an important part of every modern investor’s portfolio.
 Just like de-risking a traditional financial portfolio, cryptocurrency investing adds another level of diversification and asset allocation to an investor’s portfolio.”

-If you’d like to give us your feedback on this article, please email us at email@example.com.
+If you’d like to give us your feedback on this bitcoin storm article, please email us at firstname.lastname@example.org.

 Are You Ready For The Next Market Move?